08/11/2018 – 09/11/2018

 20 October 2018: Cut-off date for cancellations of registration and hotel reservations

-For more information on the Packaging Materials Task Force, please contact Dr Lucie Geurts, Scientific Project Manager (firstname.lastname@example.org).
+For more information on this event and the Packaging Materials Task Force, please contact Dr Lucie Geurts, Scientific Project Manager (firstname.lastname@example.org).